jdereg/json-io/README.md

                             // Allows short-hand abbreviations for type names.
     SHORT_META_KEYS         // If set, then @type => @t, @keys => @k, @items => @e,
                             // @ref => @r, and @id => @i
-    SKIP_NULL_FIELDS        // Do not write fields that have null as their value
+    SKIP_NULL_FIELDS        // Do not write field values to output JSON when
+                            // their value is null.
     CLASSLOADER             // ClassLoader instance to use when turning String names of
                             // classes into JVM Class instances.